Jtoosh/itc210/notes/notes.md

 - The string concatenation operator in PHP only works properly with strings stored in variables

+- When deploying to a server, the php files need to have the php tags formatted like this: `<?php ?>`, ***NOT*** like this: `<? ?>` like Prof. Redd showed in the demo.

+- Update priveleges for a database by signing into PHPMyAdmin as the root user, and then update the priveleges for the database.

 ### Lecture 10.9.24: Applied Cryptography

 Cryptography